Fuvahmulah: World of the Tiger Shark

 For those who are familiar with marine life, the usual image of the oceans around the Maldives are the colorful reef ecosystems, the clear and turquoise waters, the pearly white sands, and perhaps seeing schools of fish, manta rays, and whale sharks almost up close.
 These are the images that attract thousands to the Maldives every year.

-However, the Maldives offers a far less well-known but more spectacular adventure that is electrifying enough to send chills even through the most experienced diver: Going scuba diving and seeing Tiger Sharks face-to-face.
+However, the Maldives offers a far less well-known but more spectacular adventure that is electrifying enough to send chills even though the most experienced diver: Going scuba diving and seeing Tiger Sharks face-to-face.

 The Tiger Shark or “Sea Tiger” inhabits coastal tropical and sub-tropical waters around the archipelago and is identifiable by the dark stripes on their body.
 Tiger Sharks have been given the unfortunate sobriquet of “Garbage bins of the ocean” because of their ability to devour almost anything.
 They are considered the second-most dangerous shark species after the Great White, based on statistics of recorded shark attacks.